 We are thrilled that you are considering Ohio State for your music education degree.
-Carefully explore the admissions process which involves application to the Ohio State University and an application and audtion for acceptance to the School of Music.
-Contact Ali Grandey, School of Music admissions officer, for questions about the admissions and audition process, to attend an admissions event or to schedule a visit.
+Carefully explore the admissions process which involves application to The Ohio State University and an application and audition for acceptance to the School of Music.
+Contact Undergraduate Studies with questions about the admissions process.

 General Music Specialization

 Students pursuing the general music education track take coursework covering the spectrum of musical engagement: piano, classroom instruments, band and orchestra instruments, and music technology.
 In addition to building your own musical skills through studying and performing, the curriculum will help you develop a comprehensive approach to musicianship for students of all ages, including performing, creating and responding to music.

 The choral music education track thoroughly prepares students to teach and conduct singers of all ages.
 In addition to improving your own musicianship through voice lessons and choir, you will take coursework in vocal pedagogy, basic and advanced conducting, diction, piano skills, rehearsal techniques and more.
 The ever-expanding range of choral electives includes choral repertoire, music arranging and general music methods.